 The Rise Of The Bold Ones

-Before I go through the pillars of mental toughness, let us have a little background information on SEALs and how they came into existence, to further our understanding of these men of steel.
+Now before I go through the pillars of mental toughness, let us have a little background information on SEALs and how they came into existence, to further our understanding of these men of steel.

 The idea of a specialized military unit was born in the year 1962, when the then president of United States Of America, J F Kennedy recognized the need of special shock troops.